Enhanced Continual Learning of Vision-Language Models with Model Fusion: ConDU: Continual Decoupling-Unifying

-\paragraph{Aggregating Predictions.} The process of Aggregating Predictions is illustrated in Figure \ref{voting_mechanism} a).
+\paragraph{Aggregating Predictions.} The process of Aggregating Predictions is illustrated in Figure \ref{whole_method}.
 For a test image $x$, we use $f(\cdot,\theta^0)$ to extract the image feature.
 We then calculate the cosine similarity between the test image feature and the learned prototypes of different tasks.
-For each task, we select the highest similarity score and then compare the similarity scores across different tasks to choose the K-highest tasks.
-The weights of the K-highest tasks are 1 and the others are 0.
-The outputs logits of all task-specific models are added with these weights and determine the final prediction result.
+For each task, we select the highest similarity score as the weight of this task expert for the test sample.
+We compare the weights across different task experts and reassign the weights of the K-highest tasks to 1, and the others to 0.
+The output logits of all task experts are added with these weights to determine the final prediction result.
+This value $K$ is the only hyperparameter that needs to be determined in our method, and the ablation study of $K$ is in Appendix \ref{append:D}, which shows that the performance of our method is very insensitive to the choice of $K$.
+The inference time of Aggregating Predictions is very close to that of inference by a single model, since the time taken by the model selection phase is almost negligible, and the forward propagation of multiple task experts can be computed in parallel (see Appendix \ref{append:K} for a detailed analysis of inference time).